cassidytucker/Elk-Stack-Project/README.md

 Only the Jump-Box-Provisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 My Home Public IP Address
-Machines within the network can only be accessed by Jump-Box-Provisioner.
+Machines within the network can only be accessed by Jump-Box.

 Which machine did you allow to access your ELK VM?
-Jump-Box-Provisioner
+Jump-Box

 What was its IP address?
 10.0.0.4